 Her current project focuses on the iconography of Little Egypt, the stage name of the first belly-dancer in North America, who premiered the dance during the World's Columbian Exposition in 1893 in Chicago.

-She is Constituent Curator at the Museum of Contemporary Art Toronto Canada.
-Previously Nahed has held the position of Artistic Director at the South Asian Visual Arts Centre, as well as Director of Mayworks Festival of Working People and the Arts - Toronto.
+She has held the positions of Constituent Curator at the Museum of Contemporary Art Toronto Canada, Artistic Director at the South Asian Visual Arts Centre, as well as Director of Mayworks Festival of Working People and the Arts - Toronto.

 She has written for MICE (Moving Image Culture Etc.) Magazine as well as Fuse Magazine, where she sat on the editorial committee from 2011 - 2014.